 Add the following entry here:

-Please note: Use the absolute path to your .opcache directory under opcache.file_cache=.
+Please note: Use the absolute path to your .opcache .OPcache directory under opcache.file_cache=.

 The entire content of php.ini should look like this after this step.

-Save the file php.ini and upload it back to your webspace.
+Save the php.ini file and upload it back to your online storage.

 How to check if OPcache is active for your website

-After you have activated the OPcache for your website and called it a few times, you can simply check whether the cache works correctly.
+After you have activated the OPcache for your website and accessed it a few times, you can simply check whether the cache works correctly.

-Log on to your webspace again via SFTP and open the directory ../.opcache you created earlier.
+Log on to your online storage again via SFTP and open the directory ../.opcache you created earlier.
+You should see the cached content of your website in the directory.

 SSL certificates from IONOS